gpodder/mygpo/README.md

 Coverage results:
 ![View_or_basicauth Coverage Results](coverage/report_images/hussein_v_or_ba_cov_results.png "View_or_basicauth Coverage Results")

 After creating a new test for it, the coverage achieved was **100%**.
 All different logical paths through the function were taken, and the results were asserted.
+Different authentication headers were tried, along with valid, invlaid, and incorrect validation credentials.

 ### Mohamed Hussain Shareef